Podcast: Play in new window | Download | EmbedSubscribe: Apple Podcasts | Google Podcasts | Spotify | iHeartRadio | Stitcher | TuneIn | Deezer |…

 In his renowned 1897 play Uncle Vanya, Anton Chekhov coined the phrase “worthy of Aivazovsky’s brush” – which, according to Wikipedia, then soon became a popular Russian expression for something “ineffably lovely.”
 A while ago, when I was first reading Uncle Vanya, this phrase stuck out to me.
 I had never heard of this “Aivazovsky”; the reference seemed quite out of place in the text.
 So naturally, as we do in the 21st century, I googled it:

-Examining his paintings, it became clear.
-“A romantic!”
-I whispered to myself, smiling slightly.
-He’s a romantic.
-Of course.
+Examining his paintings, it became clear; he’s a romantic.
 Seeing as one of the main currents that runs through Uncle Vanya is a deep, unfettered admiration for Nature, it made sense that Chekhov would name-drop Aivazovsky.
 Even a layperson like myself can sense in his paintings the deep fascination with Nature that so defines Romanticism.
 Not to mention, here and there, they also exhibit flashes of realism: a definite philosophical focus in Uncle Vanya.

 But there were a slew of Russian Romantic painters for Chekhov to choose from.
 Why Aivazovsky?
 Why was Chekhov so enamored with this artist, then relatively unknown?
 Why did he choose to include that phrase – “worthy of Aivazovsky’s brush,” those four words that propelled the painter into greatness – of all possible phrases?
 Returning to the trusty Google, I came across these words, spoken by none other than Anton Chekhov himself.